If you’re wondering “why are mushrooms growing in my yard”, you’ve come to the right place.

 Are Mushrooms Growing in My Garden a Good Sign or a Bad Sign?

-While your first instinct when you see a mushroom growing is to get rid of it as soon as possible, the reality is that mushrooms can actually be a good sign.
+A lot of people’s first thought is that garden mushrooms are bad.
+The reality is that mushrooms are a sign of a healthy lawn.
 They indicate that your soil is healthy and contains lots of organic matter.
 In addition, they benefit your garden in many ways.

 Mushrooms help break down organic matter, which increases the number of nutrients in the soil.
 The more nutrients in the ground, the more your plants thrive.
-Another type of mushroom-producing fungi can help your plants’ roots absorb water.
+Some types of mushroom-producing fungi can help your plants’ roots absorb water.

 This fungal network increases the surface area of your plant’s roots.
 The more surface area their roots have, the more nutrients and water they can absorb.
 Other benefits of increased surface area are: